jiaoxlong/connector-architecture-tutorial/README.md

 >  ].
 >```

-Concatenate 1-5 codes into a file named with .ttl extension.
-Now the func processor is configured.
+Concatenate 1-5 codes into a file named *func.ttl*.
+Now the func processor is properly configured.

 **How to pipe Connector Architecture processors?**